sbb-design-systems/lyne-components/src/components/sbb-toggle-check/readme.md

 `<sbb-toggle-check>` element.
 Avoid adding other interactive controls into the content of `<sbb-toggle-check>`, as this degrades the experience for users of assistive technology.

-Always provide an accessible label via `aria-label` or `aria-labelledby` for checkboxes without descriptive text content.
-For dynamic labels, `SbbToggleCheck` provides input properties for binding `aria-label`, `aria-labelledby` and `aria-labelledby`.
+Always provide an accessible label via `accessibility-label` or `accessibility-labelledby` for checkboxes without descriptive text content.
+For dynamic labels, `SbbToggleCheck` provides input properties for binding `aria-label` and `aria-labelledby`.
 This means that you should not use the `attr.` prefix when binding these properties, as demonstrated below.

+Additionaly you can use [`accessibility-describedby`](https://www.w3.org/TR/WCAG20-TECHS/ARIA1.html) to describe the element on which the attribute is set.

 ```html
 <sbb-toggle-check aria-label="isSubscribedToEmailsMessage" />